A Kolmogorov-Arnold Neural Model for Cascading Extremes: Introduction

 for some continuous one-dimensional functions $\Phi_{i, j}^{(1)}$ and $\Phi_{j}^{(2)}$. \end{theorem}

 As it will be noted below, the beauty of this theorem is equally profound from both Mathematical and AI perspectives.

-Mathematically speaking, it shows that any multivariate continuous function can be represented using only sums and univariate functions; the word superposition in this context refers to functions of functions, so that, for example,
+Mathematically speaking, it shows that any multivariate continuous function can be represented using only sums and univariate functions; the word superposition in this context refers to functions of functions; for example,

 is a superposition of univariate and bivariate functions.
 Hence, in this sense, Theorem~\ref{Kthem} shows that all multivariate continuous functions can be reduced to sums and superpositions of univariate functions.